2022 airline baggage rules for bikes

 Airlines luggage rules for bikes can be confusing and difficult to understand.
 To help you navigate the rules for the many different airlines we have done the hard work for you.
-If you are considering checking-in your bike as baggage on your next flight then this page is for you.
-We have researched the rules for travelling with a bike on over 90 different airlines and listed them in the table below.
+If you are considering checking in your bike as baggage on your next flight then this page is for you.
+We have researched the rules for traveling with a bike on over 100 different airlines and listed them in the table below.
 See which airlines charge a fee and which don’t before you book your tickets.
 We have also included weight and dimension restrictions so you don’t have any nasty surprises at the airport.

-Before you dive into the table read the definitions of what each of the columns mean.
+Before you dive into the table read the definitions of what each of the columns means.

 Airline name – click on the link to be taken to the airline website page that includes the bike rules.